openimsdk/openim-ios-demo/README.md

    ```bash
    pod install
    ```
-   2.1 If the installation fails, execute the following command to update the local CocoaPods warehouse list.
+   2.1 If the installation fails and a message appears saying that a dependency was not found, please execute the following command to update the local CocoaPods repository list.
    ```bash
    pod repo update
    ```